 Located in Southern California Big Bear Lake is a small and beautiful city located on the banks of fish-filled Big Bear Lake.
 It’s known mainly for its ski resorts but you would find plenty of boutiques, gift shops, and restaurants in its Big Bear Lake Village.

 Big Bear Lake was inhabited by the indigenous Serrano people for over 2,000 years before it was explored by Benjamin Wilson and his party.
 Once populated by only the natives and the grizzly bears, from which the area received its name.
 Grizzly bears were not found in the region after 1908.
 Today, there are black bears in the region since their introduction in 1933, and they are sometimes sighted in residential areas.

 It is a very popular destination during almost all seasons.
-In the winter its ski resorts are packed and during the summer it is an amazing place for few days family trip.
+In the winter its ski resorts are packed and during the summer it is an amazing place for a family trip.
 We visited it during the month of May and the weather was perfect.
-The lake is by no means the size of the Crater Lake but as its big brother is located quite high at 6,790 to 7,200 ft (2,070 to 2,190 m) elevation.
+The lake is by no means the size of the Crater Lake but its big brother is located quite high at 6,790 to 7,200 ft (2,070 to 2,190 m) elevation.

 The city itself is significantly less crowded than during the winter season.
 If you want a relaxing time at the lake there are plenty of places to stop and fish or just relax.
 The Big Bear Lake Village is also a great place to spend time shopping and dining.
 There are plenty of restaurants for lunch and dinner as well as some quite nice desert locations.